Skip to main content

-After successfully verifying Atlas can connect to your database and understand its schema, let's proceed to setting up your project.
+After successfully verifying Atlas can connect to your database and understand its schema, it's time to set up your project.

 .